rohankishore/Tempus/README.md

 ## 📺 What is Tempus?

-Tempus is a desktop calendar app made using PyQt6.
+Tempus is a desktop calendar app with Horoscope, TODO, Reminders, etc made using PyQt6.

 **It's features include**
 - Calendar (duh)
-- Adding TODOs / appointments to a date
+- Adding TODOs/appointments to a date
 - View different festivals for a specific date
 - Horoscopes
-- Mark a day as special
+- Mark a day as _✨special✨_
 - Cool UI
 - and much much more

+> ⚠️ To get the full feature kit of Tempus, you'll need to enter your [Calendarific](https://calendarific.com/) API and your country of choice.
+Please note that Calendarific has a monthly limit of 500 requests, so you may have to change your API keys occasionally. ⚠️

 ## 🧩 Interface